1. A Challenging Project

 Construction platform for the ITER project -- Image source: https://www.iter.org/

 Note the requirements for this project: coordinated skills, expertise, precisely manufactured components that require final assembling.
-The effort made by all the people connected with this project is off particular note when we review the much larger project in the following section.
+The effort made by all the people connected with this project is of particular note when we review the much larger project in the section below.

 2. An Exceptionally Challenging Project